CreativeCircus/PHP-Fall-2013/README.md

 **THIS IS AN IMPERATIVE REQUIREMENT**

 + Make sure your computer is up to date and will not be sluggish or cause any issues to you for the next 10 weeks.
-There are lab computers available for you to use, but if you decide to use your own computer, it is on you to backup at will.
+There are lab computers available for you to use, but if you decide to use your own computer, it is your responsibility to backup at will.

 ## Attendance Policy